 Internet Gambling Addiction

-It is not surprising this digital disorder was recognized first.
+It is not surprising this digital addiction was recognized first.
 Gambling Addiction Disorder has been recognized for decades.
 So, why did psychologists not diagnose digital gamblers as simply gamblers?
 Why a new diagnosis for internet gambling?
 Because digital gambling has unique addictive features.
 Research shows that just the glowing screen itself can be addictive.
 Digital gambling is private and effortless.
 It is easier to hide.
 And, the ability to get a dose of dopamine with every click of the mouse means digital gambling is more easily addictive.

 Excessive use is easiest to measure with gambling disorder.
 In addition to behavioural evidence, look at your bank account and credit card balances.
 If you are gambling more than before you began internet gambling or if you are losing more money, chances are the addictive digital lure has begun.